amieiro/server-scripts/README.md

 ### Move LAMP between servers

-This script move LAMP site (WordPress, Laravel, Symfony, Magento,...) between different Linux Servers.
+This script moves a LAMP site (WordPress, Laravel, Symfony, Magento,...) between different Linux Servers.

 Execute this script on the destination machine with root privileges.
 If you